 Americans live in "Absolute Nuclear Families."
 In these families, children are expected to pack up and leave when they become adults.
 Parents have no legal control of who their children marry, and their children have no legal obligations to care for them.
 Parents can choose to give what they will to whom they will; while inheritance may be split up among children equally, it is not required by law or social custom.
 You do not marry your cousins.
 This all seems very normal to Americans but on the global scale it is actually quite rare.
 There are only a few other countries - Australia, England, Holland - whose families are structured similarly.
 (Think: to most of the world, the phrase "empty nester" makes no sense!)
 Interestingly, the countries with this type of family structure are consistently found to be the most individualistic on the Earth.
 This is the "deep structure" of American exceptionalism.
 In comparison to other countries and cultures, Americans are far more mobile, competitive, non-egalitarian, individualistic, selfish, enterprising, and dedicated to religion and volunteer work.
 Family structure does not explain all of this (the authors devote a chapter to the way England's medieval and enlightenment institutions - such as common law - shape American practices to this day), but it is an undeniable part of the bedrock upon which American culture rests.
 These roots run deep.
 They persist from generation to generation.
 They pose a practical limit to the type of political system America can adopt.
 This is why European style social democracy could never catch on in America (it is also why Americans have had such difficulty exporting 'American style' democracy to countries like Afghanistan, whose society is built around the clan).

 Luckily for us, the authors claim, the economic, demographic, and political trends of our time are leading to a world where the autonomous, enterprising, and individualistic features of American society will be a competitive asset.
 This transition is inevitable.
 The 2.0 model is broken.
 Labor unions are gone.
 Public programs are supported with a debt the government cannot possibly hope to pay back.
 Federal regulations and taxation are too complex to understand and rigged by the wealthy and powerful for their own advantage.
-Big business cannot offer the job security they once did.
+Big businesses cannot offer the job security they once did.
 The executive branch is oversized, the military industrial complex out of control, and the legislative branch is closer to K-street lobbyists than the people who elected them.
 America has the largest prison population in the world but bails out and excuses criminals on Wall Street.
 The whole thing is a plutocratic mess of chilling proportions.
 But the system is not sustainable.
 What cannot go on, will not.
 Americans trying to shore up unions, the welfare state, or stable corporate monopolies like the kind we had in the 1940s and 50s are doomed to fail, having no more hope of bringing back America 2.0 than William Jennings Bryant did of restoring America 1.0 in his day.
 The future is coming.
 The proposals in this book "are meant to reduce the difficulty of the transition (187)."

 I will not summarize the predictions the authors make for the new America at great length - they do that themselves in an entertaining chapter devoted to visiting "America in 2040."
 It is enough to say that in many ways the new America will be closer in image to America 1.0 than 2.0.
 As with America 1.0, "the entire concept of 'job" is going to away" (187), as more and more Americans work from home in a manner not too different from their Colonial forefathers.
 3-D printing and additive manufacturing will make any home a factory; production of goods will be as decentralized as production of software is today.
 American political structures will follow suit, and the authors go so far as to suggest that states like California, Texas, and New York may split into more manageable units.
 I found this section of immense interest; long time readers will know that the urgent need for political decentralization is a common theme at the Stage.
 The authors agree with this sentiment, but go much further than I have, suggesting a series of reforms that move talk of decentralization from the realm of abstract political principle to concrete action.
 The book is worth reading for these twenty pages on decentralization alone.
 Key to the program is the goal to "push as many contentious issues as possible to the most basic local level as possible, and then reducing the transaction costs as low as possible (229)."
 In other words, let each community decide its own policy on social issues but make it as easy as possible for people to switch from one community to another.
 If state senators in Connecticut want to ban the ownership of assault rifles - let them!
 If a small town in Utah wants to require every teacher to carry a gun with them to school - let them!
 If you do not like the policies in your community, move to somewhere new.
 The end result will be drastic idealogical sorting, as people move to the communities who have the laws and services they want their government to have.